Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results

-Sections~\ref{sec_3.1}--\ref{sec_3.2} unify Bayesian inference for the whole family of models presented in Section~\ref{sec_2} by proving that the general likelihood in \eqref{eq1} admits as conjugate priors the whole class of unified skew--normal (\textsc{sun}) distributions \citep{ARELLANO_VALLE_2006}.
-Crucially, these variables include as special cases the commonly--assumed multivariate Gaussian priors for $\bbeta$ in models \eqref{eq2}--\eqref{eq10}, while extending such distributions in several directions.
-In this way, such a review not only unifies and extend a broad class of models within a single likelihood, but also enlarges the class of prior distributions which admit closed--form posteriors that facilitate Bayesian inference.
+Sections~\ref{sec_3.1}--\ref{sec_3.2} unify Bayesian inference for the whole family of models in Section~\ref{sec_2} by proving that the likelihood in \eqref{eq1} admits as conjugate priors the class of unified skew-normal (SUN) distributions \citep{ARELLANO_VALLE_2006}.
+Crucially, these variables include as special cases the commonly-assumed Gaussian priors for $\bbeta$ in models~\eqref{eq2}--\eqref{eq9}, while extending such distributions in several directions.
+Hence, this review not only unifies and extends a broad class of models within a single likelihood representation, but also enlarges the class of prior distributions which admit closed-form posteriors that facilitate Bayesian inference.